 We recognized the transaction price of the 2018 restructured agreement related to fitusiran under a separate cost-to-cost input model as we performed transition services over the transition period, which was completed in 2018.
 We measured our performance based on a percentage of our costs expected to be incurred in connection with the transition.
 During the transition, we incurred a total cost of \$38.0 million.
 During the year ended December 31, 2018, under a cost-to-cost input model, we recognized revenues of \$37.6 million related to the 2018 restructured agreement for fitusiran.
 If we had not adopted the new revenue standard, at the time of the 2018 restructured agreement, we would have had \$23.4 million of deferred revenue on our consolidated balance sheet related to the Sanofi Genzyme agreements, that would have represented an incremental \$22.8 million to the transaction price.
 Similar to under the new revenue standard, we consider the 2018 restructured agreement related to fitusiran to include a combined performance obligation.
 Under the prior revenue standard and our historical practice to account for contract modifications, we would apply a separate model to the consideration.
 Historically, we have measured our performance under our models based on the passage of time due to our inability to estimate performance under another method.
-However, as a result of the 2018 restructured agreement related to fitusiran, we had the ability to measure our performance under the prior revenue standard based on costs expected to be incurred, and therefore measured performance under the prior standard consistent with that of the new revenue standard.
+However, as a result of the 2018 restructured agreement related to fitusiran, we had the ability to measure our performance under the prior revenue standard.
 Under the prior revenue standard, we would have recorded revenues of \$60.3 million in the year ended December 31, 2018 related to fitusiran.